How to spot a Series A 47 days before the deck lands in your inbox.

 Every operator-turned-investor was told this.
 It’s the first lesson of every fellowship, every angel-school slide deck, every conversation with a senior partner.
 Network is the vehicle.
 Warm intros are the engine.
 Time-in-seat is the moat.

+We call the category Code-Side Sourcing — using public repository-velocity data as a leading indicator of venture-stage outcomes.
 Every great startup leaves a footprint in its code 21–47 days before the deck circulates.
 That footprint is public, the methodology is reproducible (SSRN n=219), and the cost of reading it is €9.97/mo.
-The new vehicle isn’t bigger network — it’s a different sensor.
+The new vehicle isn’t bigger network — it’s a different sensor, with a category name you can repeat to a partner.

 3.